 Applying for a SIMPLER project

-The SIMPLER infrastructure now offers resources on the SNIC SENS platform, Bianca, for users who have been granted access to SIMPLER data.
+The SIMPLER infrastructure offers resources on the SNIC NAISS platform, Bianca, for users who have been granted access to SIMPLER data.
 This page contains instructions to approved SIMPLER users for gaining access to their data on the analysis platform.

 A SIMPLER project includes both compute (Bianca) resources and storage (Castor) resources.
 Storage resources are divided between Castor /proj, which is backed up, and Castor /proj/nobackup, which is not backed up.
 Default values are provided when you create a proposal, but we encourage you to evaluate your actual needs when you apply.
 It is possible to adjust an allocation even after it has been granted, so just make your best guess when requesting resources.